Skip to content

 Terminal window

-wh assertion head
+wh assertion list

-wh assertion head --shape Belief
+wh assertion list --shape Belief

 The about field supports structured collection objects for making assertions about groups of things: